-This is one way that diabetes comes to us.
-This will generally be found in those that are skinnier (Yes, you can be skinny and have Type 2 diabetes).
+This is one way that diabetes comes at us.
+Generally, NAFLD will be found in those that are skinnier (Yes, you can be skinny and have Type 2 diabetes).
 Consumption of fructose on a large scale can lead to liver damage.
-The liver handles the large amounts of fructose in a similar way that it handles alcohol, turning the fructose into fat and storing it.
-This in turn produces a similar cascade of problems as consuming large amounts of alcohol does (and all without the fun too).
+The liver handles the large amounts of fructose similarly to how it handles alcohol, turning the fructose into fat and storing it.
+This, in turn, produces a similar cascade of problems much as consuming significant amounts of alcohol can (and all without the fun too).

 Skewed Testosterone-Estrogen Ratios

 In men and women these days, estrogen dominance is a daily battle.
-As cited many times on this site and elsewhere, our modern world is saturated with xeno-estrogens that mimic estrogens in the body and other chemicals that act as anti-androgens.
-This is a deadly cocktail for any man (and quite unhealthy for any woman as well) to deal with but for older men in the midst of natural testosterone decline it can be disastrous.
+As cited many times on this site and elsewhere, our modern world is saturated with xenoestrogens that mimic estrogens in the body and other chemicals that act as anti-androgens.
+This is a deadly cocktail for any man (and equally unhealthy for any woman as well) to deal with, but for older men in the midst of natural testosterone decline, it can be disastrous.

 Do note that the reason weight is generally much more easily packed on as we get older is the natural way that estrogen plays a bigger part in our lives as time goes on.
-It is a natural process that our society has labelled as undesirable because of the worship of youth.
+It is a natural process that our society has labeled as undesirable because of its contemporary worship of youth.